-We expect our general and administrative expenses to increase for the foreseeable future due to the additional legal, compliance, accounting, insurance, investor relations and other public company costs that we will incur as a public company, as well as other costs associated with continuing to grow our business.
-We expect our general and administrative expenses to remain fairly steady as a percentage of our total revenue over the near term.
+We expect our general and administrative expenses to increase for the foreseeable future due to the additional legal, compliance, accounting, insurance, investor relations and other public company costs that we continue to incur as a public company, as well as other costs associated with continuing to grow our business.
+On an annual basis, we expect our general and administrative expenses to remain steady as a percentage of our total revenue.
 Our general and administrative expenses may fluctuate as a percentage of our total revenue from period to period due to the seasonality of our total revenue and the timing and extent of our general and administrative expenses.

 Amortization of acquired intangible assets.
 Amortization of acquired intangible assets results from our acquisition of intangible member assets.
 We acquired these intangible member assets from third-party custodians.
 We amortize these assets over the assets' estimated useful life of 15 years.
 We evaluate these assets for impairment at least each year, or at a triggering event.
-Our amortization of acquired intangible assets will increase going forward due to the acquisition of the right to be the custodian of the Bancorp and M&T HSA portfolios, which occurred during the year ended January 31, 2016.
-The acquired intangible assets will be amortized using the straight-line method over an estimated useful life of 15 years.
+On an annual basis, we expect total amortization of acquired intangible assets to remain steady.